gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/widgets-applogic.md

 ## Summary

-In this chapter we learnt:
+In this chapter we have learned how to:

-1. How to add more widgets to our Application.
+1. Add more widgets to our Application.
-2. Add events handlers to UiBinder components.
+2. Add event handlers to UiBinder components.
-3. Usage of advanced Polymer components like dialog and buttons.
+3. Use good looking Polymer components like dialogs and buttons.
-4. How to use a very basic Data Model in GWT.
+4. Handle very basic Data Model in GWT.